 By arrangement, some business consulting services include the following:

-- Business flexibility and business resiliency survey audits – starting with a 20 minute, self-completing questionnaire for your business.
+- Business flexibility and business resiliency audits – starting with a 20 minute, self-completing questionnaire for your business.

 - Options Portfolio construction and links to Scenario Planning, Risk Registers and BCP